JimTMooney/JimTMooney.github.io/Courses/F25/homeworks/hw5/HW5.md

 ---

+## **Group Submission**

+This assignment is a group submission with the same groups as used for your final project.
+Only one member of your group needs to submit this assignment.
+This score will apply to all students in your group.

+---

 ## **Overview**

 In this assignment, you will implement an optimized CUDA kernel for performing **pair-wise batched matrix multiplication**.
 Given: